 Studying Mathematics at GCSE develops excellent problem-solving skills.
-These skills, as well as being highly satisfying in their own right, are highly valued by employers as well as being key building blocks for the study of many other subjects.
+These skills, as well as being highly satisfying in their own right, are highly valued by employers and provide key building blocks for the study of many other subjects.

-Mrs K Beswick
+Ms K Beswick